Learning how to overcome depression can seem overwhelming, especially if you’re trying to use natural remedies or dealing with it alone.

 Sometimes, the smallest things can set you off.
 Take some time to think about what’s really going on.

 Are you tired from staying up too late?
 Have you been putting in too many hours in the office?
 Are you feeling the “Facebook Blues” because all your friends seem to have it all together and you haven’t even changed your underwear today?

 After you’ve identified the problem, try to think of some realistic solutions.

-If there’s no simple solution in sight (or you’re so frazzled that you couldn’t think of one if you tried), try one of the following ideas to clear your head.
+If there’s no simple solution in sight (or you’re so frazzled that you couldn’t think of one if you tried), try one of the following ideas to fight your depression.

-Even if you just take fifteen minutes to paint your nails, do something for yourself.
-Take an extra long shower, get a haircut, get a massage, or even spend some time fixing your makeup and putting on some nice clothes.
+Listen to your body.
+What do you need to be healthy, both mentally and physically?
+Whether that’s just taking a break, like spending fifteen minutes to paint your nails, do something for yourself.
+Take an extra long shower, read a book, or even spend some time fixing your makeup and putting on some nice clothes.